mapbox/consumer-workflow-solution/README.md

 ![InitialState](assets/DevTools1.png)

 The user is presented with multiple manual input options (Description, Length of Stay, Imagery) for manual input.
 Selecting `Find Things Nearby` will trigger a call to the Mapbox Tilequery API, which populates POIs around the location.
 These can be individually selected to add to the itinerary.
-Sample results are shown below:
+See sample visual results below:

 ![POIs](assets/POISelection.png)